-This Benefits Guide describes benefits provided to all non-union U.S. associates.
-Eligibility for union associates is subject to the terms of their Collective Bargaining Agreement.
+This Benefits Guide describes benefits provided to all non-union U.S. colleagues.
+Eligibility for union colleagues is subject to the terms of their Collective Bargaining Agreement.
+To see the legal notices, click here.

-Full-time, active associates in the U.S. are eligible for Sysco's group benefits (medical, dental, vision, life, AD&D, long-term disability and flexible spending accounts).
+Full-time, active colleagues in the U.S. are eligible for Sysco's group benefits (medical, dental, vision, life, AD&D, long-term disability, and flexible spending accounts).
 You can find eligibility information for other benefits with their descriptions in this guide.

-You may also cover certain family members, including your legal spouse (unless otherwise required by law) and your dependent child(ren).
+You may also cover certain family members, including your legal spouse (unless otherwise required by law), domestic partner and your dependent child(ren).
 Eligible children include:

 Dependent children may remain covered to age 26, regardless of whether they live with you or not.
 Coverage ends on the day before the dependent’s 26th birthday.